owikle/topicmodeling/content/2-analysis.md

 - Distant reading allows you to focus on units that are much smaller or much larger than the text

 Ben Schmidt, Ryan Cordell,
-Fyfe (2011 How Not to Read) "most promising opportunity of the digital humanities - it makes us ask new questions"
+Fyfe (2011 How Not to Read) "most promising opportunity of the digital humanities - it makes us ask new questions"-->

+{% capture text %}
 What questions do you want to answer by analyzing your text?
 Whether you have a specific hypothesis in mind or your work is more exploratory, analyzing the frequency of words in your text can be a good place to start.
 The results may confirm your suspicions or yield surprising outputs that lead to further research.

-## The How:
+{% endcapture %}
+{% include card.md text=text %}

 ### Word Frequency